cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 The decomposition method is used throughout the whole project from breaking down the blockchain technologies from the start, to breaking down the iterations into smaller tasks.
 This helps me to manage my time and resources effectively, as I can focus on one task at a time and complete it before moving on to the next task.
 It also helps me to identify any potential issues or challenges that may arise during the development process, allowing me to address them early on.
 I can also test each component individually before integrating them into the larger system, ensuring that each part functions correctly and meets the project requirements.
 Thinking ahead was also a key part in this as I was thinking of how each module can be reused in the future.
 Thinking parallel also helped a lot in Iteration 1 while developing web workers working together to find a suitable nonce.
 #pagebreak()
 == What went well (WWW)
 Overall, I am quite satisfied with this project, especially with the fact that it helped my stakeholders to understand blockchain technologies and solving the main problem.
 I believe that passionate learners and teacher could use this as a great tool to demonstrate how blockchain works and how they can be adapted into the world with other technologies.
 It also provides a robust and quite good user experience which would encourage students to be staying longer on the website.
+The solution has met the majority of my success criterias.
+I have learnt a lot, not only about blockchain technologies, but also different TypeScript syntaxes such as Promise and resolve.
 == Even Better If (EBI)
 I wish that my simulator has more features and detailed explanation of what actually is happening inside each algorithm.
 However, I would like to do this in an interactive way to interest the students and hoping that they can get something out of it.
 Some coding challenges could be made to passionate learners so that they can also understand deep in code, how it would look like.
 A database can be used in the future as well to maintain a sustainable network.
 To enhance user experience, I could also make a fully keyboard mode, so that user doesn't have to move their mouse around while adding a large network by clicking on nodes to connect them, making it more convenient.